alan5543/Travel-Agent-MCP-Server/README.md

   - If failed: `{"error": str}` (e.g., "Failed to get current date: <reason>").

 ## Obtaining API Keys
-To use the Travel Agent MCP Server, you need `SERPAPI_KEY` and `CURRENCYFREAKS_API_KEY`.
+To use the Travel Agent MCP Server, you need to set up an .env file with `SERPAPI_KEY` and `CURRENCYFREAKS_API_KEY`.
 Follow these steps to obtain them:
 1. **SERPAPI_KEY**:
    - Visit [https://serpapi.com/](https://serpapi.com/).
    - Sign up for an account and verify your email.